How to Build a Shed

 Preparing to Build Your Shed

-Building Your Shed - Step by Step Guide
+How to Build a Shed Yourself — Step by Step Guide

 Now your shed base has been established building your wooden garden shed should be fairly straightforward to erect and assemble.
-Follow our 12 easy steps to help build your own shed, please ensure you are following safety guidelines when using equipment and tools, we strongly recommend you have a friend to help you with this section.
-It’s important to note that all shed packs will differ in size and shape, always make sure to follow manufacturer’s instructions as you go for the best results.
+Follow our 12 easy steps to help build your own shed safely and securely, although as they can differ in design, if you are building from a kit always make sure to follow manufacturer’s instructions for best results.

 Step 1